rhventures/react-native-dropdown-selector/Test-DropDown-Selector/README.md

 ```
 npm init wdio
 ```
 This will trigger the installation process.
-Now move on to the configurations
+Now move on to the configurations:
 ### Configurations
 - **Project name**: Assuming you are in the right folder...: Yes
 - **E2E Testing**